shmg1679/portfolio_site/README.md

 # portfolio_site

-## theres some project linked to it when its open.
+Theres some project linked to it when its open.